NaN: Encoding

 For IEEE 754-2008 conformance, the meaning of the signaling/quiet bit in recent MIPS processors is now configurable via the NAN2008 field of the FCSR register.
 This support is optional in MIPS Release 3 and required in Release 5.

-The state/value of the remaining bits of the significand field are not defined by the standard.
-This value is called the 'payload' of the NaN.
+The state of the remaining bits of the trailing significand field are not defined by the standard.
+These bits encode a value called the 'payload' of the NaN.
+For the binary formats, the encoding is unspecified.
+For the decimal formats, the usual encoding of unsigned integers is used.
 If an operation has a single NaN input and propagates it to the output, the result NaN's payload should be that of the input NaN (this is not always possible for binary formats when the signaling/quiet state is encoded by an is_signaling flag, as explained above).
 If there are multiple NaN inputs, the result NaN's payload should be from one of the input NaNs; the standard does not specify which.

+Canonical NaN

+A number of systems have the concept of a "canonical NaN", where one specific NaN value is chosen to be the only possible qNaN generated by floating-point operations not having a NaN input.
+The value is usually chosen to be a quiet NaN with an all-zero payload and an arbitrarily defined sign bit.